Flashback: Rev. Arthur Blessitt and His Place (October 1968)

 All my dope is gone.

-party two weeks ago – no way was I going to dump it down the toilet and watch
+I fished around in my pocket; I still had that Blue Cheer from Rudy’s party two weeks ago – no way was I going to dump it down the toilet and watch it swirl away.

-After the service ended, we dug in and ate bagels smothered with peanut
+After the service ended, we dug in and ate bagels smothered with peanut butter and jelly.

 We hung around for a bit.

-Still, there was something creepy about ex-heads taking up Jesus in place
+Still, there was something creepy about ex-heads taking up Jesus in place of acid.

-verses in your face, the “Eithers/Ors,” the black and whites – you’re either
+The worst converts in the world, always shoving tracts and Bible verses in your face, the “Eithers/Ors,” the black and whites – you’re either for Christ or against him, no room for doubt.

 If I wanted to be told what to believe, I’d still be going to Mass.

 Hippies and others just hanging out.
 Everyone was welcome.
-Late 1960's ___________________________________________________________ |
+Late 1960's

 _________________________

-Arthur Blessitt is now known as “The man who carried the cross around the world
+2023 Update: Rev. Arthur Blessitt is now known as “The man who carried the cross around the world in every nation, The World’s Longest Walk as listed in the Guinness World Records.”
+He seems to have scrubbed his webpage of His Place years.
+His Website

 _________________________